Nevenall/sufficient-reason/System/Magick.md

   A feat may take an entire scene to complete, or it might be instantaneous, it might even grant you multiple actions in a single round, but those will be mundane actions.
 You may only attempt one feat per round.

-### Feats have One or More Effects
+### Feats have Effects

-  A simple feat may have just one effect, like dealing damage with a bolt of flame, but complex feats may have as many different effects as you wish.

-  > For example, you create a life feat to give yourself claws d8 and armor d8.

-  Each effect is represented by an *effect die* and you choose how many, and how large, the effect dice of your feat will be.
+  Feats have one, or more, distict Effects represented by an *effect die*.
+You choose how many and how large, the effect dice of your feat will be.

+  Many feats have a single effect but complex feats may have many different effects.

 ### Effect Dice